AmberZimmerman/ambers_easy_readme_maker/README.md

 * [Tests](#tests)
 * [Questions](#questions)
 * [Screenshots](#screenshot)
+### Description of the project:
+General description here
 ### Installation:
 In order to install the necessary dependencies, open the console and run the following:
 ```undefined```